PrivateSky/callflow/README.markdown

 ### error handling

    wait, swait primitives can take a function as the last argument.
-On errors fulfilling the asynchronous calls, that function will be called.
+On errors happening in any asynchronous call, that function will be called once.
    The fail approach documented bellow is now marked obsolete as it is usually much easier to just pass a callback (eventually chain an inherited one) than to create a fail block

 #OBSOLETE functions, do not use, il will be removed in the next versions